opencadc/ac/cadc-access-control-admin/README.md

 --disable=<userid>           : Lock this user account
 --enable=<userid>            : Unlock this user account

+--send-email                                   : Send an email to selected users
+    --file=<email-properties-file>             : Config file with email details --outfile=<list-of-successful-sends>       : Log file
+    --to=<group> | --to-all                    : --to send - to all members of a group
+                                               : --to-all - send to all users [--resume=<last-successful-send-address>]  : Resume sending after this email address [--dry-run]

 -v|--verbose                 : Verbose mode print progress and error messages -d|--debug                   : Debug mode print all the logging messages -h|--help                    : Print this message and exit